 I’ve also tried adding vanilla to this almond butter but it always seizes up (and that’s using homemade vanilla with just vodka and vanilla beans).
 If you want to add vanilla, you can add the seeds from a vanilla pod.

 Another thing I’ve tried is roasting the almonds, processing and then adding the maple syrup.
 It’s just not the same!
 And don’t think about honey.
 Honey always turns my runny almond butter isn’t this clumpy ball.

 Want some stuff to bake with your maple cinnamon almond butter?

 - Yield: 1¼ cups

 - ⅓ cup maple syrup (80ml) – sometimes I use ¼ cup, but I prefer ⅓ cup

 - Preheat your oven to 325°F (160°C).

-- Put the almonds on a Silpat or parchment paper and then pour the maple syrup over them.
+- Place the almonds on the Silpat and pour the maple syrup over them.
 Make sure all the almonds are covered.